gagansr/todoitem/README.md

 # Spring Boot Microservice Deployment on Minikube

-This guide will walk you through the process of building a Docker image for your microservice and deploying it on Minikube.
+This guide will walk through the process of building a Docker image for your microservice and deploying it on Minikube.

 ## Prerequisites

-- Docker installed on your local machine
+- Docker installed on local machine
-- Minikube installed on your local machine
+- Minikube installed on local machine
-- kubectl CLI installed and configured to work with your Minikube cluster
+- kubectl CLI installed and configured to work with Minikube cluster

 ## Steps

 ### 1. Start Minikube
-Ensure that Minikube is running on your local machine by executing the following command:
+Ensure that Minikube is running on local machine by executing the following command:

 ```bash
 minikube start